WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 Good labelling can help the user and the wallet to make better privacy conscious decisions later on when spending.
 Read more: [Why do I have to label my address](/FAQ/FAQ-UseWasabi.md#why-do-i-have-to-label-my-address)

-### Max Coordination Fee Rate

-The maximum coordination fee rate the client is willing to accept to participate into a round.
-The default value is 0.

 ### Max Coinjoin Mining Fee Rate

 The maximum mining fee rate in sat/vByte the client is willing to pay to participate into a round.